 The genesis of our BBInfinite module extraction process flowed quite naturally from the answers to these fundamental questions and right to the underpinning philosophy of our company: Simplify.
 Enhance.
 Perfect.

 So, forget everything you know about pressfit bottom brackets as we hit all the important points concerning the BBInfinite module removal process.

 1. It is very unlikely you will ever need to remove a BBInfinite module.
 You only need to remove a module if you want to change crank systems, fix an internal Di2/EPS wiring problem, or you're changing a frame set.
 Otherwise, a module stays put.
 If none of the above ever happens, that BBInfinite Module and that bike will be married for life.

 2. The removal process is completely non-destructive.
 Using our process you can remove the module and then turn right around and reinstall it.
 You can do it dozens of times.You can even move the module over to another bike that uses the same bb standard.
 No harm done.
 The bearings will be just as smooth as before you started the whole process.
 No damage, no fuss, no problem.

 3. BBInfinite Modules aren't disposable.
-When the bearings go bad, you change the bearings.
+When the bike wheel bearings go bad, you change the bearings.
 The module, which constitutes the housing and ancillary components, stays put.
 You just change the bearings and soldier on.
 And we use standard bearing sizes, so servicing is a snap.